 SB 1812 — Eminent Domain Transparency

-The 84th Legislature recently passed Senate Bill 1812, a transparency bill that mandates the Comptroller of Public Accounts to create an online eminent domain database.
+In 2015 the 84th Legislature passed Senate Bill 1812, a transparency bill that mandates the Comptroller of Public Accounts to create an online eminent domain database.
 SB 1812, Government Code, Section 2206.151-157, requires public and private entities with eminent domain authority to report specific information to the Comptroller for posting.

-In accordance with the legislation, the Comptroller's office has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information starting Monday, December 7, 2015.
+In accordance with the legislation, the Comptroller's office developed an electronic reporting form to enable entities or their third-party representatives to submit the required information starting in December, 2015.

-Log into eSystems now to file your report in compliance with SB 1812.
+Log into eSystems now to file or update your report in compliance with SB 1812.
 Once logged in, click on "Eminent Domain Report" under "Reporting" to begin the submission process.

 SB 1812 requires the Comptroller's office to collect and post the following information online: